Covid Symptoms in Kids, Everything We Should Know

 1. What measures should I take if I get infected?

 You can take the following measures: Stay isolated from your kids at home.
 Monitor oxygen levels closely; seek medical help if they drop rapidly.
-Stay hydrated, check temperature regularly, and opt for light, digestible meals.
+Stay hydrated, check your temperature regularly, and opt for light, digestible meals.

 2. What if my kid’s condition starts worsening?